Wing Cdr G P Gibson DSO & Bar DFC & Bar

 First wave: First aircraft to attack Möhne Dam.
 Mine exploded short of the dam.

-Guy Gibson was born on 12 August 1918 in Simla, India, where his father worked for the Imperial Indian Forest Service.
-He didn’t set foot in England until he was brought on a holiday to his grandparents’ house in Cornwall at the age of four.
-At six, his mother and her three children made a permanent move back and he was sent off to boarding school, first to schools in Cornwall and Kent and then, aged 14, to St Edward’s School in Oxford.
+Guy Penrose Gibson was born on 12 August 1918 in Simla, India, where his father Alexander James (A.J.)
+Gibson worked for the Imperial Indian Forest Service.
+He didn’t set foot in England until he was 4 years old, when he was brought on a holiday to his grandparents’ house in Cornwall.
+At 6, his mother, Nora, and her three children made a permanent move back and he was sent off to boarding school: first to preparatory schools in Cornwall and Kent and then, aged 14, to St Edward’s School in Oxford.

 Gibson’s time at St Edward’s was not particularly distinguished, but it was there that he first became interested in flying.
-He wrote to Captain ‘Mutt’ Summers at Vickers (who later flew the Wellington which dropped the first test ‘bouncing bomb’) for advice on how to become a pilot.
+Before he left, he wrote to Captain ‘Mutt’ Summers at Vickers-Armstrongs (who would later fly the Wellington which dropped the first test ‘bouncing bomb’ and then collect him at Weybridge station for his first meeting with Barnes Wallis) for advice on how to become a pilot.
 Summers told him that he should join the RAF.
-Gibson’s first application was refused but he tried again and was accepted onto the No 6 Flying Training Course at Yatesbury in Wiltshire in November 1936.
+Gibson’s first application was refused but he tried again and was accepted onto the No. 6 Flying Training Course at Yatesbury in Wiltshire in November 1936.
 This was a civilian course, run under the RAF expansion scheme.
 Pilots who qualified from it were then recruited directly into the RAF and given a short service commission.
 Gibson became an acting Pilot Officer in early 1937, and then went off on further training until he was sent to his first posting, 83 (Bomber) Squadron at Turnhouse in Scotland, in September 1937.

-He was expecting a rest from operations, but instead he was summoned to a meeting with the Commanding Officer of 5 Group, Sir Ralph Cochrane.
+He was expecting a rest from operations, but instead he was called to a meeting with the Commanding Officer of 5 Group, Air Vice Marshal Ralph Cochrane.
 ‘How would you like the idea of doing one more trip?’
 Cochrane asked, and Gibson, who hated the idea of being away from the action, readily agreed.

 Thus was 617 Squadron born, and the legend began to grow.
 Based at Scampton again, Gibson, with the support of two excellent flight commanders, Melvin Young and Henry Maudslay, took only two months to mould almost 150 aircrew into a force which would successfully deliver an innovative weapon against a series of targets using astonishing airmanship.
-On the evening of 16 May 1943, nineteen aircraft carrying the ‘bouncing bomb’ designed by Barnes Wallis took off to attack the great dams of the Ruhr valley.
-He was the first to attack the Möhne Dam, but his mine exploded short of its wall.
-When the next pilot, John Hopgood, also failed Gibson took it on himself to fly alongside each aircraft to divert the enemy flak as Mick Martin, Melvin Young and David Maltby each made their bombing runs.
+On the Dams Raid, he was the first to attack the Möhne Dam, but his mine exploded short of its wall.
+When the next pilot, John Hopgood, was shot down in the process of dropping his mine, Gibson took it on himself to fly alongside each aircraft to divert the enemy flak as Mick Martin, Melvin Young and David Maltby each made their bombing runs.
 For this, and his leadership of the raid as a whole, he was awarded the VC.

-After the raid, Gibson was taken off operations and was employed almost as a full time publicist for Bomber Command and the RAF.
+After the raid, Gibson was taken off operations and was employed what was in effect a full-time publicist for Bomber Command and the RAF.
 He made public appearances all over the country, and was then sent on a speaking tour of Canada and the USA where he met politicians and film stars, but also found time to see ordinary people like the mother of Harlo Taerum, his navigator on the raid.
-He signed her scrapbook a few days before Harlo was killed, in a costly raid on the Dortmund Ems canal.
+He signed her scrapbook a few days before Taerum was killed, in a costly raid on the Dortmund Ems canal.

 By January 1944 he was employed in a desk job in Whitehall, but his real task was to write a draft of his book, Enemy Coast Ahead.
-Much of the text about 617 Squadron was pulled together from material ghostwritten for him, but the earlier sections are probably Gibson’s own work.
+Much of the text about 617 Squadron was pulled together from material ghostwritten for him, although the earlier sections of the book are probably Gibson’s own work.
 He also found time both to be interviewed for the Desert Island Discs radio programme and to be selected as a Conservative candidate for the next General Election.

 What happened that night is the subject of much speculation.
-His aircraft crashed near Steenbergen in Holland, killing both Gibson and his navigator James Warwick.
-It may have been the Mosquito just ran out of fuel because Gibson didn’t know how to switch fuel tanks, or he could have been shot down by flak or even, in a ‘friendly fire’ episode, by one of his own main force bombers.
+His aircraft crashed near Steenbergen in Holland, killing both Gibson and his navigator Sqn Ldr James Warwick.
+There are thought to be three possible causes.
+The first (and most likely) is that the Mosquito just ran out of fuel because neither Gibson nor Warwick were very familiar with the aircraft and didn’t know how to switch to the reserve fuel tank.
+The second scenario is that they were shot down, either by ground-based anti-aircraft fire or a German night fighter.
+A third possible account, that they were shot down in a ‘friendly fire’ episode by a main force bomber, has been put forward by some but there is some doubt about the veracity of the ‘confession’ of the rear gunner involved.

 Decoration awarded for Operation Chastise: VC